How do you perform the witr prayer?

 The Hanafi method

 Praying the qunut is wajib in the Hanafi school.
-In the third rakah, recite Surat al Fatiha, and a short surah (preferably Surat al Ikhlas) and then do not bend down in ruku, instead say Allahu akbar, and then recite the dua al qunut with your hands folded.
+Pray your first two rakahs as normal, then after sitting, stand up for the third rakah, recite Surat al Fatiha, and a short surah (preferably Surat al Ikhlas) and then do not bend down in ruku, instead say Allahu Akbar, and then recite the dua al qunut with your hands folded.
 Hanafis do not raise their hands in Witr qunut.

 The Shafi method